In this article:

 bundle exec rake install

-In Windows OS, first of all, install the latest version of RubyInstaller to work with the Ruby programming language used for script generation.
+In Windows OS, first of all, install the version 3.2 or later of RubyInstaller to work with the Ruby programming language used for script generation.

 Open the Git CMD and execute the commands: